 11.4.2.1.2 TKIP cryptographic encapsulation

-If needed, IEEE Std 802.11 fragments the MSDU with MIC into one or more MPDUs.
+If needed, the MSDU with MIC is fragmented into one or more MPDUs.
 TKIP assigns a monotonically increasing TSC value to each MPDU, taking care that all the MPDUs generated from the same MSDU have the same value of extended IV (see 11.4.2.2 (TKIP MPDU formats)).

 Insruct editor to modify section 11.4.3.4.4 as indicated (CID 1071):